NQUARE/PDMaze/README.md

 The maze simple TUI game maze make with pdcurses (ncurses).
 To generate and search for a path in laberint, the algorithm taken from here is used: https://habr.com/ru/post/319532/
 ## Control
-The UP, DOWN, LEFT, RIGHT key array for go up, down, left, right.
+Use the UP, DOWN, LEFT, RIGHT key array for go up, down, left, right.
 Key END for a hint)